robrich/docker-hands-on-workshop/README.md

 - Windows 10 Anniversary Update or better
 - Access to your machine's BIOS to turn on virtualization

+Linux requirements:

+- 64-bit Linux these versions or better: Ubuntu 14.04, Debian 7.7, CentOS 7, or Fedora 24

 Other Resources
 ---------------